getodk/xlsform-server/README.md

 1. Ensure the correct IP to the machine is in `hosts` file.
 1. Ensure `id_rsa` is in `secrets/`.
 1. In `xlsform-server/`, run `ansible-playbook -i provisioning/hosts provisioning/playbook.yml`.
+1. Follow steps 4 and 5 at [Secure Nginx with Let's Encrypt](https://www.digitalocean.com/community/tutorials/how-to-secure-nginx-with-let-s-encrypt-on-ubuntu-16-04) to get an SSL cert.

 ## Notes
 You may wish to configure ansible to [disable host checking](https://docs.ansible.com/ansible/intro_getting_started.html#host-key-checking) and [disable retry files](https://docs.ansible.com/ansible/intro_configuration.html#retry-files-enabled).